Oregon Trail: Deaths

-The route west was arduous and fraught with many dangers, but the number of deaths on the trail is not known with any precision; there are only wildly varying estimates.
-Estimating is difficult because of the common practice of burying people in unmarked graves that were intentionally disguised to avoid their being dug up by animals or natives.
+The route west was arduous and fraught with many dangers, but the number of deaths on the trail is not known with any precision; there are only widely varying estimates.
+Estimating is difficult because of the common practice of burying people in unmarked graves that were intentionally disguised to avoid being dug up by animals or natives.
 Graves were often put in the middle of a trail and then run over by the livestock to make them difficult to find.
-Disease was the main killer of trail travelers; cholera killed up to 3 percent of all travelers in the epidemic years from 1849 to 1855.
+Disease was the main killer of trail travelers.
+Cholera killed up to 3 percent of all travelers in the epidemic years from 1849 to 1855.

 Native attacks increased significantly after 1860, when most of the army troops were withdrawn, and miners and ranchers began fanning out all over the country, often encroaching on Native American territory.
-Increased attacks along the Humboldt led to most travelers' taking the Central Nevada Route.
-The Goodall cutoff, developed in Idaho in 1862, kept Oregon bound travelers away from much of the native trouble nearer the Snake River.
+Increased attacks along the Humboldt led to most travelers taking the Central Nevada Route.
+The Goodall cutoff, developed in Idaho in 1862, kept Oregon-bound travelers away from much of the native trouble nearer the Snake River.
 Other trails were developed that traveled further along the South Platte to avoid local Native American hot spots.

 Other common causes of death included hypothermia, drowning in river crossings, getting run over by wagons, and accidental gun deaths.
 Later, more family groups started traveling, and many more bridges and ferries were being put in, so fording a dangerous river became much less common and dangerous.
 Surprisingly few people were taught to swim in this era.
 Being run over was a major cause of death, despite the wagons' only averaging 2–3 miles per hour.

 The wagons could not easily be stopped, and people, particularly children, were often trying to get on and off the wagons while they were moving—not always successfully.
 Another hazard was a dress getting caught in the wheels and pulling the person under.
 Accidental shootings declined significantly after Fort Laramie, as people became more familiar with their weapons and often just left them in their wagons.
 Carrying around a ten-pound rifle all day soon became tedious and usually unnecessary, as the perceived threat of natives faded and hunting opportunities receded.